Utkarsh-Sharan/web3task-skribble-clone/README.md

 ## 📦 Installation and Local Setup

-To run this project locally, you will need two terminal windows—one for the backend server and one for the frontend client.
+To run this project locally, you will need two terminal windows, one for the backend server and one for the frontend client.

 ### Prerequisites
 * Node.js (v16 or higher)